-There are creative uses for both teachers and kids: Teachers can record themselves to create a flipped classroom, explain difficult concepts, demonstrate an idea, or give kids audio feedback on their work.
-Kids can use Screencastify to demonstrate what they've learned or how they solved a problem, give presentations, make and read ebooks, or practice reading aloud in a foreign-language class.
+As with most teaching tools, successful classroom use of Screencastify will depend on how well teachers harness its potential to match their particular needs.
+There are effective uses for both teachers and students: Teachers can record themselves to create a flipped classroom, explain difficult concepts, recap the day's main objectives, demonstrate an idea, or give students audio or video feedback on their work.
+They can communicate with parents as well, explaining procedures or bringing a personal touch to the traditional classroom newsletter.
+Students can use Screencastify to demonstrate what they've learned or how they solved a problem, give presentations, catch up their absent peers, make and read ebooks, or practice reading aloud in a foreign-language class.

 Administrators can use it too: facilitating virtual faculty meetings, sharing professional development, or providing training for new employees.
 For educators who need even more ideas, the wide variety of support options available will help them brainstorm the best uses for Screencastify in and out of school.Continue reading Show less